 Ingredients for Ladi Pav (for four people):

 - Lukewarm milk: 150 ml and a little extra for brushing on the buns

 - Salt: 7 gm

 - Water: for kneading

 Method for making Ladi Pav:

 - Start with blooming the yeast.
-In a cup, take lukewarm milk and mix it with sugar and yeast and let it bloom.
+In a cup, mix lukewarm milk with sugar and yeast and let it bloom.
 You will see bubbles after 2-3 minutes.

 - In a mixing bowl, take flour.
-All salt and mix.
-Then add the milk, yeast, and sugar mix and mix everything together.
+Add salt and mix.
+Then add the milk, yeast, and sugar mixture and mix everything.
 Use water as needed and make a soft dough.
 Then add butter and knead well for about 5-7 minutes.

 - Cover the dough with a wet cloth and place it in the oven turned on to 40 deg C. Let it rest for 30 minutes.
 After 30 minutes, the dough will rise.

 - Take out the dough.
 Divide it into equal portions.
 Round them into balls and place them next to each other in rows in a greased and dusted baking tray.

 - Keep back in the oven at 40 deg C for another 30 minutes.
 The dough will rise again, and the rounded dough balls will start sticking together.
 Brush the buns with milk.

 - Increase the oven temperature to 200 deg C and bake for 30 minutes.